NotTotal/Total-Skyrim-Overhaul/README.md

 If a mod updated and the old files got deleted, it is impossible to download them.
 In this case just wait till I update the Modlist.

-**x is not a whitelisted download**:

-This can happen when I update the modlist.
-Check if a new update is available and wait if there is none.

 **Wabbajack could not find my game folder**:

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.